-As described more fully in the "Compensation Discussion and Analysis" section, beginning on page 26 of this Proxy Statement, our executive compensation program is designed to attract, motivate and retain individuals with the skills required to formulate and drive the Company's strategic direction and achieve annual and long-term performance goals necessary to create stockholder value, while striving to avoid the use of highly leveraged incentives that may encourage overly risky short-term behavior on the part of executives.
+As described more fully in the "Compensation Discussion and Analysis" section, beginning on page 25 of this Proxy Statement, our executive compensation program is designed to attract, motivate and retain individuals with the skills required to formulate and drive the Company's strategic direction and achieve annual and long-term performance goals necessary to create stockholder value, while striving to avoid the use of highly leveraged incentives that may encourage overly risky short-term behavior on the part of executives.
 We believe that our executive compensation program is reasonable and competitive and focused on pay for performance principles.

 Our Compensation and Management Development Committee establishes, recommends and governs all of the compensation and benefits policies and actions for the Company's named executive officers.
 We utilize a combination of base pay, annual incentives and long-term incentives.
-While we have generally targeted base pay to be in the median to 75% range, and each other component of executive compensation to be at or near the median range of similar-type compensation for our peer group, actual compensation of our named executive officers varies depending upon the achievement of pre-established performance goals, both corporate and individual.
-The annual incentive award is based both on company-wide operating financial performance (our EVA or economic value added bonus) as well as individual performance goals (our MBO or management by objective bonus), and it is limited to an annual award of 200% of the target opportunity.
+While we have generally targeted base pay to be in the median to 75% range, and each other component of executive compensation to be at or near the median range of similartype compensation for our peer group, actual compensation of our named executive officers varies depending upon the achievement of pre-established performance goals.
+The annual incentive award is based on the achievement of both company-level financial objectives as well as management performance goals (our MBO or management by objective bonus), and it is limited to an annual award of 200% of the target opportunity.
 Through stock ownership requirements and equity incentives, we also align the interests of our executives with those of our stockholders and the Company's long-term interests.
 Our executive compensation policies have enabled us to attract and retain talented and experienced executives and have benefited the Company over time.
-We believe that the fiscal year 2017 compensation of each of our named executive officers was reasonable and appropriate and aligned with the Company's fiscal year 2017 results and achievement of the objectives of our executive compensation program.
+We believe that the fiscal year 2018 compensation of each of our named executive officers was reasonable and appropriate and aligned with the Company's fiscal year 2018 results and achievement of the objectives of our executive compensation program.